Child Support

 6. Either parent can object to the decision within 28 days

-7. If still unsatisfied, apply to the Administrative Appeals Tribunal (AAT)
+7. If still unsatisfied, apply to the Administrative Review Tribunal (ART)

 How Long Does It Take?